hahncore/ELK-Stack/README2.md

 - Save and exit.

 Name: filebeat-playbook.yml, located in /etc/ansible/roles
-- Create the playbook by running 'nano filebeat-playbook.yml' and write the following script;
+- Create the playbook by running 'nano filebeat-playbook.yml' and write the following script as shown in the image below.
   - [Ansible/filebeat-playbook.yml](https://github.com/hahncore/ELK-Stack/blob/d746d38ac82030add2dc741592289a9bb2e4437a/Ansible/filebeat-playbook.yml)

 - Save and Exit.
 - From within the same directory, run the playbook with the following command; 'ansible-playbook filebeat-playbook.yml'
-- Navigate to http://104.43.249.22:5601 to ensure the playbook ran correctly and is working as shown below.
+- Navigate to http://104.43.249.22:5601 to ensure the playbook ran correctly and is working as shown in the image below.
   - [Images/filebeat.png](https://github.com/hahncore/ELK-Stack/blob/3a2d9111d8b357ed3ea92c27613c30e7f765c5bf/Images/filebeat.PNG)

 Metricbeat